Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Finder Algorithm

-where: \begin{itemize} \item $S_{Gal}$ is a Galactic plane simulation.
-The template is generated from the \textit{WMAP} K-band $P$ map, smoothed to a resolution of $5^\circ$ and filtered with a low-pass filter $ f(\ell) = \left[ 1 - \tanh\left( (\ell - 10)/10 \right) \right]/2$.
-In this way we preserve the Galactic morphology on large scales ($\ell <10$) whilst removing the small scales corresponding to the real filaments. \item $S_{dif}$ is a diffuse Gaussian template created with the \texttt{synfast} routine using the power spectra model: $C_\ell \propto (\ell/80)^{-2.9}$ \cite{Martire_2022}.
-The simulated map is filtered with a high-pass filter $f(\ell) = \left[ 1 - \tanh\left( (\ell + 10)/10 \right) \right]/2$, which only allows multipoles $\ell>10$. \item $S_{Loops}$ is a template where different loops are projected onto the sphere.
-The loops are based on filaments observed in \textit{WMAP} \cite{Vidal_2015}.
-Each loop has been generated with a width in the range 2--4$^\circ$.
-In order to simulate both thin and diffuse filaments, we smooth the loops with a $1.5^\circ$ or a $3^\circ$ Gaussian beam.
-The loops are shown in figure~\ref{fig:toyModel} (top right). \item $S_{noise}$ is a noise simulation with properties estimated from the \textit{WMAP} noise covariance matrices. \end{itemize} The simulation $S$ is produced at $N_{side} = 128$ and a resolution of $1^\circ$, as used for the data.
-The Galactic and diffuse templates have been re-scaled in order to match the data signal-to-noise ratio.
-We tested different amplitudes, locations and radii for the loops, although in the following we will only refer to the case including Loops I, III, GCS, VII and XI, at a signal-to-noise ratio of 5, as shown in figure~\ref{fig:toyModel}.
-We filter the maps with the filters in figure~\ref{figfilter} and apply the friends-of-friends algorithm to 100 simulations.
-Note that each simulation has the same $S_{Gal}$ and $S_{Loop}$, but different realization of $S_{dif} $ and $S_{noise}$.
-Figure~\ref{fig:toyModel} presents an example of a simulation (top left), and the corresponding detected structures before (bottom left) and after (bottom right) the minimal length criteria is applied, as described in section~\ref{sec:03,sub:01}.
 For each simulation, we recover on average 71.0\% ($\pm 1.4\%$) of the original filaments.
 However, we also assign a detection of filamentary structure to around 7.2\% ($\pm 0.7\%$) of the sky which is not associated with any input loops.
 From figure~\ref{fig:toyModel}, we observe that the filament finder mostly fails to detect parts of filaments close or tangential to the Galactic plane, where the strong Galactic emission dominates.
 We also point out that the detection can fail in those areas where two or more loops overlap, because the orientation angle in those pixels is the result of the average over different loops.
 The detections that are not associated with any input loop mainly arise in the regions with the lowest signal-to-noise ratio, suggesting that the noise is the cause.
 However, we note that it is possible to identify most of these spurious detections by comparing two simulations with different noise realisations.
 In practice, in our main analysis with real data, this is achieved by comparing the results of two independent maps, from \textit{WMAP} and \textit{Planck}, which allows us to reduce the number of spurious detections.